jColeChanged/sageprompt/README.md

 # gen-dataset

-A Clojure library designed to generate prompts for training the Sage AI that runs in the Guild of the Rose Discord.
+A Clojure library designed to generate a dataset for training the Sage AI that runs in the Guild of the Rose Discord.

 ## Usage